felipefialho/kratos-boilerplate/README.md

 # Kratos Boilerplate

-This projects uses Jade, Stylus, Gulp and Browsersync.
+This project uses Jade, Stylus, Gulp and Browsersync.

 Maybe you want to read about them:
 - [GulpJS](http://gulpjs.com/)